Get Started

 })

-If you have chosen to configure tokens yourself, you can pass the token to the method as follows.
+If you choose to manage tokens yourself, you can pass the token to the method as follows.
 The intermediate method allows you to pass an access token to the request.
 Then call the required method.
 This method (setAccessToken) should not be called if the method does not require user authorization.

 const user = api.Users.setAccessToken('my.access.token').getUser()

-If you chose token protection to ensure connection security, just pass your token to the function as an optional parameter.
+If you opted for token protection to ensure connection security, simply pass your token to the function as an optional parameter.

-- Set the switch to "Security API Token"
+- Toggle the switch to "Security API Token".

-You can also connect a tls certificate to protect your project.
+You can also connect a TLS certificate to protect your project.
 In this case, do not pass the "token" at all.
 When using the certificate, set up a proxy in your project.
-Pass an empty string as an url parameter.
+Pass an empty string as the URL parameter.
 Learn more about security

 const saveTokenFromLocalStorage = (token) => {